HaxeFlixel/flixel-docs/documentation/01_community/11-upgrade-guide.html.md

 ### Scale Modes

-HaxeFlixel 3.1 introduces scale modes to simplify targetting multiple resolutions.
-Because of this, `FlxG.autoResize` has been removed.
-`FlxG.scaleMode` can be an instance of the following classes:
+HaxeFlixel 3.1.0 introduces scale modes to simplify targetting multiple resolutions. `FlxG.scaleMode` can be an instance of the following classes:

 -  `RatioScaleMode` (default!)
 -  `FillScaleMode`
 -  `FixedScaleMode`
 -  `RelativeScaleMode`
 -  `StageSizeScaleMode`

+This change made `FlxG.autoResize` obsolete and it has thus been removed.

 You can also write a custom scale mode that extends `BaseScaleMode`.